sandinmyjoints/requests-review/review.rst

 around in documentation.
 I just wanted to get a web page.

-This difference between the two libraries--their expressive power--plays out over and over with the rest of their functionality (getting a webpage is just scratching the surface).
+This difference between the two libraries--their expressive power--plays out over and over with the rest of their functionality (fetching a webpage is just scratching the surface).

 ``requests.get`` is Hemingway, or Strunk and White.
 Declarative.
 Terse.
 Say what